 - i. education

-- ii. emergency services
+- ii. emergency services, and

 - iii. health care services.

-- iv. community use.

 2.6 Deferral of Development Charges

 On application, the MEDQ may defer Development Charges deemed payable for not-for-profit or charitable organisations to assist with the delivery of these facilities within the PDA.